anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 b.
 SFC Renderer attaches the SFC aware interfaces at SFs to enable Service plane

 c.
 NFVO boots up the relevant SF configurations at SF.
-> **Note:** These steps are optional, if SFC orchestrator disovers that SFs are already created and existing.
+> **Note:** These steps are optional, if SFC orchestrator discovers that SFs are already created and existing.

-2. Creation of service function path (SFP) using the created SFs and associated interfaces.
+2. Creation of Service Function Path (SFP) using the created SFs and associated interfaces.

 A Service Function Path consists of:
 - A set of ports( in VNF environment) or interfaces ( in CNF environment) , that define the sequence of service functions
 - A set of flow classifiers that specify the classified traffic flows entering the chain.

 This step creates a new chain policy with chain rules.
 Chain rules can include the identifier of a traffic flow, service characteristics, the SFC identifier and related information to route the packets along the chain.
 Service characteristics can be application layer matching information (e.g., URL).
 Traffic flow identifier  can be kind of traffic (e.g., Video, TCP, HTTP) flow need to be serviced.
 It can be specific Subscriber to apply service (e.g., parental control).
 The SFC identifier to steer the matched traffic along the SFP with SFC encapsulation.

 a.
 SFC orchestrator creates SFP with help of SDNC.